ritesh-debnath-12/PoolMyRide/README.md

   ```

 ## 🤔 How can I contribute?
-Glad you asked 😊!
-We are always looking for enthusiastic developers.
-If you want to contribute, please clone the application, and make your changes.
-Once you are complete, then create a separate branch and send a pull request.
-Our team will reach out to you at the earliest!
+Contributions are moved to **CONTRIBUTING.md**, please take a look over there!
+We welcome your contributions with open arms, just follow the rules and guide there, and our team will reach out to you at the earliest.

 <!-- eraser-additional-content -->
 <!-- eraser-additional-files -->